 - Multi-touch operations and voice messaging

-- Reliable I/O operations on clients Tablet w/various User Account Control
+- Reliable I/O operations on clients Tablet w/various User Account Control settings

 - Installer modules digitally signed and configured